Skip to main content

 Technical Analysis

-CVE-2025-34265 is a stored cross-site scripting (XSS) vulnerability identified in Advantech Co., Ltd.'s WISE-DeviceOn Server, a platform used for managing IoT and industrial devices.
-The flaw exists in versions prior to 5.4 within the /rmm/v1/rule-engines REST API endpoint, where authenticated users can create or update rules for agents.
-Specifically, the vulnerability arises because the rule fields 'min', 'max', and 'unit' are stored and later rendered in the user interface without proper HTML sanitization or encoding.
+The vulnerability CVE-2025-34265 affects Advantech Co., Ltd.'s WISE-DeviceOn Server, a platform used for managing IoT and industrial devices.
+Versions prior to 5.4 contain a stored cross-site scripting (XSS) flaw in the /rmm/v1/rule-engines API endpoint.
+When an authenticated user creates or updates a rule for an agent, the input fields min, max, and unit are stored and later displayed in rule listings or detail views without proper HTML encoding or sanitization.
 This improper neutralization of input (CWE-79) allows an attacker with authenticated access to inject malicious JavaScript code into these fields.
-When other users view or interact with the affected rules, the injected script executes in their browser context, potentially enabling session hijacking, credential theft, or unauthorized actions performed with the victim's privileges.
-The vulnerability requires the attacker to have at least limited privileges to create or modify rules and requires victim user interaction to trigger the malicious script.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required for exploitation (PR:L - low privileges), user interaction required (UI:P), and low impact on confidentiality and integrity but no impact on availability.
-No known exploits have been reported in the wild as of the publication date.
-The vulnerability is classified as medium severity with a CVSS score of 5.1.
-Given the role of WISE-DeviceOn Server in industrial IoT device management, exploitation could lead to unauthorized control or information disclosure within operational technology environments.
+When other users view or interact with the affected rules, the injected script executes in their browser context, potentially enabling session hijacking, privilege escalation, or unauthorized actions within the management interface.
+The vulnerability requires authentication but no elevated privileges and some user interaction (viewing the rule).
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond authentication, user interaction required, and low impact on confidentiality and integrity but limited impact on availability.
+No public exploits are currently known, but the vulnerability poses a risk to the security of device management operations and could be leveraged for lateral movement or persistent access in industrial environments.

 Potential Impact